-1. Read the safety information beginning on page vii and "Installation guidelines" on page 13 through "Handling static-sensitive devices" on page 14.

-2. Remove the acoustic module option, if installed, from the rear of the BladeCenter unit.
-See "Installing and removing the acoustic module option" for instructions.
+- 1. Read the safety information beginning on page vii and "Installation guidelines" on page 13 through "Handling static-sensitive devices" on page 14. - 2.
+Remove the acoustic module option, if installed, from the rear of the BladeCenter unit.
+See "Installing and removing the acoustic module option" on page 21 for instructions.